Germany: CDU/CSU rivals unable to break impasse on Merkel's successor | DW | 19.04.2021

 Söder enjoys higher national poll ratings compared to Laschet, which could make him a more competitive candidate.
 However, Laschet has the political support of the CDU leadership.

 As neither candidate has yet to back down, the debate is now focused on the possibility of an internal vote to break the deadlock.
-However, outgoing Chancellor Merkel has said she will stay out of the competition to decide her possible successor.
+Outgoing Chancellor Merkel has said she will stay out of the competition to decide her possible successor.

 wmr/dj (dpa, Reuters, AFP)